localhost-x86/archinstaller/README.md

-# archinstaller
+# Arch Linux Base Installer
-# With this shell files, you can install Arch Linux without getting tired!
+# You can install Arch Linux without getting tired with this shell files.